Cabin on the Cove

 We welcome our guests to come and enjoy the lake, and enjoy Lake 'n Logs.

-In the fall of 2015, we built a firepit between the two homes.
-It is for both homes to enjoy...so have
+A few years back, we built a firepit between the two homes.
+It is for both homes to enjoy...so have fun

 A one night stay at Cabin on the Cove is $390.00 during the summer, and $290.00 during